 Meeting production demands with powerful workflows

 The dual room solution was ultimately a huge success.
-Hedges, along with fellow re-recording mixer Gilbert Lake, are quick to credit the compatibility between the Avid and Dolby technologies for helping them meet some incredibly steep production demands.
+Hedges, along with fellow re-recording mixer Gilbert Lake, is quick to credit the compatibility between the Avid and Dolby technologies for helping them meet some incredibly steep production demands.

 “The fact that our initial 7.1 mix played exactly the same in both rooms and acted as the starting point for the Dolby Atmos version was a huge benefit for Gilbert and me,” Hedges elaborates.
 “Gilbert worked on the second stage and was able to easily verify the automation against the stems I sent.
 As such, when Peter [Jackson] sat in the room for the Dolby Atmos mix, he knew that what he was starting with was exactly what he just signed off on.”

 Expanding creativity with Avid

 This workflow was really powerful," said Lake, "because we weren't mixing with just ‘vanilla’ stems—we were starting with extremely high-quality 7.1 source elements and automation.
 All we had to do was play with the fidelity and move stuff around more boldly.
 This is where the full-range surrounds, available through the Dolby Atmos system, allow you to be a lot more confident and creative.”